 Iconography can be a particularly important branding element for companies with apps and e-commerce websites, where icons are prevalent.
 If you can ensure that the same exact icons are consistently used with your brand, you can build a more unified and impactful presence.

-Now, it’s your turn.
-Whether you’re building your guidelines from scratch or sprucing up a brand with history, take this opportunity to reconnect with your brand’s core vision and values.
+Whether you’re building your guidelines from scratch or rebranding, take this opportunity to reconnect with your brand’s core vision and values.
 Tie together your logo, typography, photography, and color palette into a cohesive brand story that clearly communicates your mission.

-You can even use Canva templates like Purple and Pink Brand Guidelines Presentation and the Yellow and Black Modern Design Studio Brand Guideline Presentation to build updated guidelines today—or keep this template handy for quarterly or yearly updates down the road.
+You can even use Canva templates like Purple and Pink Brand Guidelines Presentation and the Yellow and Black Modern Design Studio Brand Guideline Presentation to build updated guidelines today—or keep these templates handy for quarterly or yearly updates down the road.

 However you choose to approach your design process, just know that branding guidelines can be the glue that holds your brand identity together as you build, grow, and find success for your organization.